change-metrics/monocle/README.md

 ## Installation

-Monocle is in an early phase of development.
-Feedback is highly welcome.

 The process below describes how to index changes from a GitHub repository, a full GitHub organisation and Gerrit repositories, and then how to start the web UI to browse metrics using `docker-compose`.

 ### Clone and create the needed directories